300 W. Merrill St. Birmingham, MI 48009 | (248) 647-1700

 Baldwin Library Idea Lab

 Explore.
 Tinker.
 And learn!
-The Idea Lab is our newest space where big ideas come to life and where people of all ages and tech levels are welcome.
+The Idea Lab is our space where big ideas come to life and where people of all ages and tech levels are welcome.
 Drop in or sign up for a skill- or project-based class or make an appointment today to learn how to use our 3D printer or laser engraver.
 We also have a variety of tools available, including an embroidery machine, soldering equipment, design software, and more.

 Parking